 20. Hot tub, swimming pool, steam room, sauna

 Whilst we maintain these facilities, guests must assume responsibility for their own safety.
 There will be times when these facilities may not be available due to maintenance and cleaning.
-Opening hours 08h00-20h00.
+Open strictly for Ski Magic guests, between 08h00-20h00.

 Hot tub: Children 5 and over must be accompanied by an adult and supervised at all times.
 Children under 5 years are not allowed in the hot tubs.